hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 called practical religion.

-Thus the talk went on, and gradually drifted to the topic of Shankarâchârya.
+Thus the talk went on, and gradually drifted to the topic of Shankarāchārya.
 The disciple was a great adherent of Shankara, almost to the point of fanaticism.
 He used to look upon Shankara's Advaita philosophy as the crest of all philosophies and could not bear any criticism of him.
 Swamiji was aware of this, and, as was his wont,